zeh-almeida/mublog/src/pages/en-us/posts/turing_machines.md

 #### <i class="fa-solid fa-shuffle"></i> **[TL;DR](https://www.urbandictionary.com/define.php?term=tl%3Bdr)**

-Algorithms are the definition, step-by-step, of how to solve a problem.
+`Algorithms` are the definition, step-by-step, of how to solve a problem.

 A good way to think about it is like a recipe: if you follow the steps correctly in the order they are presented using the same ingredients and measurements, you will get a repeatable result, every time.

 #### <i class="fa-solid fa-scroll"></i> The long version

-An Algorithm is a set of very specific instructions which must be followed in their entirety in order to solve a problem.
+An `Algorithm` is a set of very specific instructions which must be followed in their entirety in order to solve a problem.

-Such instructions may include conditions and even interact with other Algorithms, as long as they are defined in a way in which they are expected to have a final state, i.e., they will eventually stop, either successfully or not.
+Such instructions may include conditions and even interact with other `Algorithms`, as long as they are defined in a way in which they are expected to have a final state, i.e., they will eventually stop, either successfully or not.

+If you use `Facebook`, `TikTok`, `YouTube` or any other social media, you are probably aware of the existence of the `Recommendation Algorithms`.
+Those are proprietary sets of `algorithms` and can be considered part of the brain of those applications

-I think the International Institute in Geneva has a better explanation I could ever give [here](https://www.iig.ch/en-en/blog/computer-science/algorithm-computer-science-definition-and-understanding).
+I think the International Institute in Geneva has a better explanation I could ever give about `algorithms` [here](https://www.iig.ch/en-en/blog/computer-science/algorithm-computer-science-definition-and-understanding).

 ### <i class="fa-solid fa-server"></i> General-purpose Computing